-The challenge is that many adults with disabilities have experienced strongly nurturing and highly protective environments.
+The challenge is that many people with disability have experienced strong nurturing and highly protective environments.
 Independence and decision-making power may be foreign concepts, which means that if things happen too quickly, fear and anxiety can take over.

 Everyone deserves the opportunity to choose their own friends and decide what hobbies they would like to do on the weekend.
 Enabling this power of choice is an important way to support individual growth and development.

-People with a disability in Australia now have a choice on where and how to access their support network and care, using their NDIS support package.
-The change has come about because NDIS funding is directed by the individual with a disability (or their decision maker), instead of being given directly the service provider.
+People with disability in Australia have a choice on where and how to access their support network and care, using their NDIS support package.
+The change has come about because NDIS funding is directed by the individual with disability (or their decision maker).

 This is a significant step towards increased independence across the board, meaning that carers and the support network of each individual are in a position to increase people’s ability and opportunities to be involved in decision-making about their own life.